Month 12, Day 18, Friday 8:00 p.m.

-Sebastien shook her head, pointing to one design, a disk that was carved and spelled on both sides.
+Sebastien pointed to one design, a disk that was carved and spelled on both sides.
 After it was split in two, one half could be used to find the other until repeated castings caused the material to disintegrate.
 “Let’s put it into the sole of her shoe.
 Her boots have a one-inch heel.
 We can cut it open, insert it inside, and then seal the boot heel back together seamlessly.
 I know a leather-mending spell.”

-“How will we get ahold of her boots?”
+“How will we get hold of her boots?”